 What are our endowment funds?

 Endowment funds are gifts that keep giving.
 The funds are invested by PCA and the gains generated by the investment are used to support PCA's teachers, curriculum and student accessibility!
-The PCA endowment is valued at almost $10 million.
 You can read about all of our endowments on the right side of the page!

 - Felix Joseph Lozano, IV ('09) Endowment

 - The Kathy Staples Boobar Memorial Hardship Endowment

 - PCA World Impact Endowment Fund

 - Shannon Allbright Learning Lab Endowment Fund